LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/41-ConnectToLiveengagev2.md

 ### Step 8: Configure LiveEngage

-Now, we need to connect to LiveEngage, we need to configure a User Agent.
+To connect to LiveEngage, we need to configure a User Agent.

 #### Setup a New LiveEngage Account: